i0Ek3/X/2021/07/Protobuf/README.md

 ## C: How-To and why?

-Install for macOS: `brew install protobuf`.

-Or download release binary package.
+Install for macOS: `brew install protobuf` or download release binary package.

-You write a .proto description of the data structure you wish to store.
+First, write a .proto description of the data structure you wish to store.
 From that, the protocol buffer compiler creates a class that implements automatic encoding and parsing of the protocol buffer data with an efficient binary format.

 Use command `protoc -I=$SRC_DIR --go_out=$DST_DIR $SRC_DIR/example.proto` to build proto.